 Summary and Discussion

 Our summary is not intended to be a claim about these students' whole knowledge about functions, because all we know is their responses to our tasks, and some of the background that has contributed to their concept images and responses.
 Nor can we generalize about countries on the basis of a small sample.
 We claim to give a window into their understanding and suggest influences.
+We do this through using comparison as a mechanism to make conjectures about how understanding of the function concept can grow according to curriculum conditions, although we are mindful of how the work of individual teachers and the available textbooks and assessment systems mediate these.
+This is why teachers' expectations have also been taken into account throughout our comments so far.

-Most Israeli students had a dominant view of functions as relations between variables, and this view dominated their thinking before the advanced treatment of functions in the final secondary years and was sustained until year 12.
+Most Israeli students in this study had a dominant view of functions as relations between variables, and this view dominated their thinking before the advanced treatment of functions in the final secondary years and was sustained until year 12.
 The covariation view (according to our broad meaning) and the input-output view were also expressed by many of these students, spread throughout years 9 to 12, showing flexibility in interpreting the statements given in the task.
 Other views were also articulated but by fewer students.
 Teachers had not expected this flexibility of understanding, and in particular had not expected the relatively copious use of counter-examples to argue against the covariation and algebraic statements, and this use also contrasts with studies in which the provision of counter-examples was difficult (Zaslavsky & Ron, 1998).
 We conjecture that in our study students already had a supply of potential counter-examples available from the teaching they had experienced.
 Also, the logical situation in which they were supplying these was more like non-examples ('here is a function which is not in the given subset') rather than counter-examples to an argument.

-As the teachers anticipated, most English students had a dominant view of functions as input-output models, with year [12] showing a shift towards a mapping view, while retaining also the input-output view.
+As the teachers anticipated, most English students in this study had a dominant view of functions as input-output models, with year [12] showing a shift towards a mapping view, while retaining also the input-output view.
 Another popular view was of algebraic calculations.
-Other views were understood by very few students, and in particular the covariation view was only understood by two students in the context of the word 'function'.
+Other views were understood by very few students, and in particular the understanding of the covariation view was only shown by two students in the context of the word 'function'.

 The shift from seeing functions as action to functions as process when those functions are algebraic is important (Dubinsky, 1991) but difficult to discern from the students' writing.
 While it seems credible that a function machine model can form a bridge between actions and process conceptualizations, we cannot assume this.
-Some students associate input-output with algebraic calculations and we assume this is an action view, but we cannot assume that the other input-output responses are associated with process conceptualization although it is likely that some of them do.
+Some students associate input-output with algebraic calculations and we assume this is an action view that accords with their experience,but we cannot assume that the other input-output responses are associated with process conceptualization although it is likely that some of them do.
 For this reason we have not made analytical claims about the action/process dimension.